Kowsalyasp/parentkarafmodule/sql readme.md

 ## Primary-key tag
  Primary keys must contain unique values and cannot have NULL values.
  A table can have only one primary key, which may consist of single or multiple fields.
- Each primary-key should be provided within the <primary-keys>tag.
+ Each primary key should be provided within the <primary-keys>tag.

 ```
 <primary-keys>